xzilla/teleport/README.md

 You may have noted this config file does not include a `targets` section, simply because this instance will not be the source for any host.
-You can, however, use a instance as both source and target by simply including a `targets` section.
+You can, however, use a singal instance as both source and target by simply including a `targets` section.

 ### Initial load

 It's possible to generate initial-load batches on the source that will be transmitted to the target.
-To do a initial-load, run on source:
+To do an initial-load, run on source:

 ```
 $ teleport -config source_config.yml -mode initial-load -load-target my-target